iLib-js/docs/content/knowledge.md

 ---
-title: "General Steps"
+title: "I18N Knowledge"
-metaTitle: "Syntax Highlighting is the meta title tag for this page"
+metaTitle: "Syntax Highlightingdddd is the meta title tag for this page"
 metaDescription: "This is the meta description for this page"
 ---